mbhulin/OrientTutorial/schema_for_locations.md

 In this tutorial we will use the third alternative because *LINKLIST* is an interesting special feature of OrientDB.
 Since positions can also be used to indicate the position of *objects* we don't embed them into locations.

 ## Create the Vertex Classes "Position" using the Java API

+Here you can watch a screencast video that sho

 Remember our small Java program with the Java class *CreateDBSchema*.
 Up to now it consists only of two instructions which create the database "RobotWorld".
 We now add instructions which create a new vertex class "Position2D".
 A position is defined by two coordinates.
 Therefore the "Position2D" class gets two properties x and y.
 We can use integer instead of float if we use centimeter as unit.
 The robot does not need more accurate values.
 ```java
 OrientVertexType position2D = db.createVertexType("Position2D");